 What is a Tree Warden?

-A tree warden is the designated individual in each Vermont community responsible for making determinations about the trees on public property such as those found on town greens and within the public right-of-way.
-State law in Vermont, as in all New England states, requires the legislative body of the municipality to appoint a tree warden from among qualified voters in town.
+A tree warden is the designated individual in each Vermont community responsible for making determinations about public shade trees, such as those found on town greens and within the public right-of-way in town centers.
+State law in Vermont, as in all New England states, requires the legislative body of each municipality to appoint a tree warden.
 The tree warden's duties and responsibilities are officially outlined in the Vermont Tree Warden Statutes, which were first adopted in 1904 and were amended and updated in 2020.
 While many tree wardens are, by trade, trained arborists, foresters, or natural resources professionals and take on the role of tree warden as a volunteer, many others are already municipal employees within public works departments, parks departments, or roads crews.

 Vermont's picturesque town greens and tree-lined streets are often the result of deliberate planning, planting, and care.
 Duties of the tree warden as outlined in the Tree Warden Statutes encompass protection, planting, care, and maintenance of existing public shade trees in addition to making decisions about shade tree removals.
 Many tree wardens expand upon these responsibilities to include tree assessments and inventories, sitting on the municipal tree committee or board as an ad hoc member, or helping to develop municipal bylaws and plans to ensure the long-term maintenance and management of the public tree population.

 The position of tree warden is a unique legal responsibility, protecting and celebrating a natural resource.
 While tree wardens may not work directly with one another, the collective action they take ensure a unified commitment throughout Vermont to make our state a happy home for trees on public property.